When are you entitled to paid leave?

 Sick leave for employees is a type of paid time off that is not regulated by the Labour Code.
 It is only a work benefit that your employer may or may not give you.
 If you have it in your employment contract, you can of course also request and claim it.

-Tip: We have discussed other types of employment benefits in detail in our article.
+Other types of employment benefits are discussed in detail in our article.

 Entitlement to unpaid leave

-If you wish to take unpaid leave for reasons other than those mentioned above, for example for travel or your own projects, it depends on your relationship with your employer and the extent to which you are dispensable.
-However, you are not entitled to leave in this case.
+The Labour Code gives you the right to unpaid leave in certain cases, which we have mentioned above.
+If you wish to take unpaid leave for reasons other than those mentioned above, such as travel or your own projects, it depends on your relationship with your employer and the extent to which you are dispensable.
+However, you are not entitled to statutory leave in this case.

 Are you solving a similar problem?